Account takeover fraud (ATO) still costs businesses millions of dollars each year. Here’s how to prevent it from happening.

 Device fingerprinting: For more sophisticated analysis, you’ll want to look at the combination of software and hardware of our users.
 Each combination can be logged via a hash, or unique ID, which lets you know when someone starts using a new device or web browser.

-Emulators and virtual machines, often used for bot ATO attacks, can also be detected.
+Emulators and virtual machines, solutions often used for bot ATO attacks, can also be detected.
 In fact, SEON’s device fingerprinting tracks thousands of data points, even when users are in incognito mode or when they reinstall their browsers.

 Velocity rules: this uses algorithms that look at user behaviour over time.
-For instance, too many login attempts during a certain time frame can increase suspicion.
+For instance, too many login or transactions attempts during a certain time frame can increase suspicion.
 You could even look at vey granular details such as the amount of scrolling or the speed of keystrokes to get a good idea of who you’re dealing with.

 Dynamic friction: an invisible security layer that lets you remove suspicions without making it too frustrating for legitimate users.
 For instance, if SEON’s fraud prevention engine finds that there are too many red flags during a login, you can use dynamic friction to trigger additional authentication methods, for example email verification.